jacobemcken/jacobemcken.github.io/_drafts/whats-so-cool-about-clojure-lazy-sequences.markdown

 the computer actually calculate it - this is my definition of "lazy".

+### The producer

+Lazy sequenzes needs to come from somewhere
+Clojure have several functions which produces a lazy sequenze.
+Iterate/inc -> range
+Illustration
+Finite vs. infinite

 ### So what about sequences...

 A lazy sequence is a sequence from which only a small part of its elements are